MarcoPolo/marcopolo.github.io/content/code/2019-11-06-terrafirma.md

 ## Terrafirma

 Phew!
 Finally at TerraFirma.
 TerraFirma is a WASM runtime environment I wrote to let you run wasm code in the cloud.
 You upload your wasm file by copying it into a shared [KBFS folder](https://keybase.io/docs/kbfs) with the keybase user: [kbwasm](https://keybase.io/kbwasm).
 Then you setup some DNS records to point your domain to TerraFirma's servers.
 And that's it!
-You can update the wasm code at any time by overwritting the old .wasm file with the new one.
+You can update the wasm code at any time by overwriting the old .wasm file with the new one.

 ### Terrafirma – Hello World Tutorial

 This example uses Rust, so if you don't have that setup [go here first](https://rustup.rs/).

-1. Point your domain to TerraFirma servers, and set a `TXT` recordd to point to your shared folder
+1. Point your domain to TerraFirma servers, and set a `TXT` record to point to your shared folder

 ```